ikifar2012/Docusaurus-Test/docs/doc2.md

 id: doc2
 title: Document Number 2
 ---
-# This is a test
+# Submit Documentation

-of testing tests
+this is just a test repo

 ## Step 1
 type your documentation in the `/docs` folder and save